cortexlabs/cortex/README.md

 ## Key Features

-- **End-to-End Machine Learning Workflow:** Cortex spans the machine learning workflow from raw data ingestion to prediction serving.
+- **End-to-end machine learning workflow:** Cortex spans the machine learning workflow from raw data ingestion to prediction serving.

+- **Declarative configuration:** Cortex applications are defined using a simple and modular syntax that enables flexibility and reusability.

 - **Scalability:** Cortex is designed to scale to datasets of any size.

-- **Declarative Configuration:** Cortex applications are defined using a simple and modular syntax that enables flexibility and reusability.

-- **Spark & TensorFlow Support:** Cortex supports custom [Spark](https://spark.apache.org/) code for data processing and custom [TensorFlow](https://www.tensorflow.org/) code for model training.
+- **Spark & TensorFlow support:** Cortex supports custom [Spark](https://spark.apache.org/) code for data processing and custom [TensorFlow](https://www.tensorflow.org/) code for model training.

-- **Built for the Cloud:** A Cortex cluster can be deployed on AWS in minutes.
+- **Built for the cloud:** Cortex can be deployed on AWS in minutes.